-The Division of Bond Finance has issued several series of Department of Transportation Turnpike Revenue and Revenue Refunding Bonds which will be outstanding in the aggregate principal amount of \$2,883,975,000, excluding the Refunded Bonds and other economically defeased bonds to be redeemed on July 1, 2013, subsequent to the issuance of the 2013A Bonds and are payable from the Net Revenues.
-The 2013A Bonds are secured by a lien on the Net Revenues on a parity with the Outstanding Bonds.
+The Division of Bond Finance has issued several series of Department of Transportation Turnpike Revenue and Revenue Refunding Bonds which, subsequent to the issuance of the 2013C Bonds, are outstanding in the aggregate principal amount of \$2,900,975,000, excluding the Refunded Bonds to be redeemed on July 1, 2014.
+Such Bonds are payable from the Net Revenues.
+The 2013C Bonds are secured by a lien on the Net Revenues on a parity with the Outstanding Bonds.
 See "ADDITIONAL BONDS" below.